-In a solvency scenario an insurer would be expected to test the occurrence of events that are of such severity that it tests its ability to maintain a positive surplus position.
+In a solvency scenario an insurer would be expected to test the occurrence of events that are of such severity that it tests its ability to maintain a positive surplus position even when taking into consideration corrective management actions.

 A solvency scenario employs a plausible adverse scenario, recommended at a minimum of the 95th percentile over the scenario horizon.
-Although this guideline suggests this minimum, it is strongly recommended that analysis be performed at even higher confidence levels and it would not be unreasonable to conduct scenario testing at the 99th percentile or beyond.
+Although this guideline suggests this minimum, it is recommended that analysis be performed at even higher confidence levels.
 If the AA is unable to ascertain the percentile severity of the scenario, the AA would be comfortable that the scenario is of sufficient adversity to appropriately test the relationship of the insurer's statement value of assets to its liabilities.

-A solvency scenario could align with the level of shocks used in the Own Risk and Solvency Assessment (E-19) analysis.
+A solvency scenario could align with the level of shocks used in the Own Risk and Solvency Assessment analysis.